Treatment for dementia

 Although reality orientation is used a lot in some cases it may sometimes be better not to try to 'correct' a person with dementia.
 For instance if a person with dementia asks to see their late husband or wife, it might be more distressing to tell them the truth.
 This is known as validation therapy.

-If you are concerned that you or someone you know are developing memory problems, or are feeling more confused, then go to our Worried about your memory? page for advice on what to do.
+If you are concerned that you or someone you know are developing memory problems, or are feeling more confused, visit our Worried about your memory? page for advice on what to do.

-And our Support for people with dementia page offers advice on the support available to enable someone with dementia to continue to live safely in their own home.
+Our Support for people with dementia page contains advice on the support available to enable someone with dementia to continue to live safely in their own home.

 If you look after a relative or friend with dementia then you can go to our section on Looking after someone for more information on the help available to you.
 In particular you may find useful to look at the pages which summarise all of the main support for carers available in your local area.